darkhist/darkhist.me/posts/zsh-keybindings.md

 ## Keyboard Shortcuts for Hyper

-You can add keyboard shortcuts in Hyper by opening a new shell and pressing `Command + ,`
+You can add keyboard shortcuts in Hyper by opening a new tab and pressing `Command + ,` and adding the following to your `.hyper.js` file:

-Then, edit your `.hyper.js` file to include:

 ```js
 keymaps: {